 Executive Order B-30-15.
 On April 29, 2015, Governor Edmund G. Brown Jr. issued an executive order to establish a California GHG reduction target of 40 percent below 1990 levels by 2030.
 The Governor's executive order aligns California's GHG reduction targets with those of leading international governments ahead of the United Nations Climate Change Conference in Paris late 2015.
 The Order sets a new interim statewide GHG emission reduction target to reduce GHG emissions to 40 percent below 1990 levels by 2030 in order to ensure California meets its target of reducing GHG emissions to 80 percent below 1990 levels by 2050 and directs ARB to update the Climate Change Scoping Plan to express the 2030 target in terms of million metric tons of CO2 equivalent (MMCO2e).
-The Order also requires the state's climate change research program, among other provisions.
+The Order also requires the state's climate adaptation plan to be updated every three years, and for the State to continue its climate change research program, among other provisions.
 As with Executive Order S-3-05, this Order is not legally enforceable for local governments and the private sector.
 Legislation that would update AB 32 to make post 2020 targets and requirements a mandate is in process in the State Legislature.